sktime/enhancement-proposals/steps/24_categorical_support/step.md

 ```

 ## Requirements

 1. Need to know whether categorical data is present in X_train and which columns.
+   * This is because point 1 in conceptual model.
 2. Need to know if forecaster has native categorical support.
+   * From point 2 in conceptual model
 3. In reduction, we need to know if model used has native categorical support.
 4. In reduction, we need to pass parameters(like `enable_categorical=True` in case of xgboost) to the model used if natively supported according to the requirements of the model.
 5. Must handle all combinations of cases